-Linda’s litigation practice concentrates in trade regulation and marketing matters, including antitrust, competitive torts, copyrights, trademarks, trade secrets, franchisee/franchisor disputes, distributor/supplier disputes, and covenants not to compete.
-Linda regularly advises clients in these areas and on contract and distribution issues, and software contracts.
+Linda’s litigation practice concentrates in trade regulation and marketing matters, including competitive torts, copyrights, trademarks, trade secrets, franchisee/franchisor disputes, distributor/supplier disputes, antitrust, and covenants not to compete.
+She regularly advises clients in these areas and on contract and distribution issues, and software contracts.
 Her practice includes selection, registration, and protection of trademarks; copyrights; licensing; and dispute resolutions.
 Linda has assisted clients in filing trademark applications in approximately 90 countries, and has defended and prosecuted opposition and cancellation proceedings in the U.S. and several foreign countries.

 Grand Slam Club/Ovis v.
 International Sheep Hunters Association, CV 2:06cv4643 (N.D.
 Ala.
 2010)

 After a two-week jury trial on trademark and copyright claims and counterclaims, the jury rendered a verdict for our client, Grand Slam Club/Ovis, on all counts, for a total of $1.9 million.
-The Court denied defendants’ post-trial motions and, in December 2010, entered permanent injunction in favor of our client along with money judgment.
+The court denied defendants’ post-trial motions and, in December 2010, entered permanent injunction in favor of our client along with money judgment.

 William E. Poole Designs, Inc. v.
 Southern Living, Inc., CV-05-B-65-S (N.D.
-Ala.)
+Ala.
+2008)

-Defended Southern Living against copyright infringement claims in which the plaintiff sought damages in excess of $100 million based upon the alleged infringement of numerous house plans and artists renderings.
+Defended Southern Living against copyright infringement claims in which the plaintiff sought damages in excess of $100 million based upon the alleged infringement of numerous house plans and artist renderings.
 On behalf of Southern Living, we also asserted counterclaims of trademark infringement in which we claimed that the plaintiff and its principal owner infringed the SOUTHERN LIVING mark by using the term in Google and Yahoo key word advertising campaigns, in its website metadata and in other ways on its website.

 Huggins v.
-Beacon Communications, LLC CV-01-HGD-2919 (N.D.
+Beacon Communications, LLC, CV-01-HGD-2919 (N.D.
 Ala.)

 Ramada Inns v.
 Gadsden Motel Co, 904 F.2d 1562 (11th Cir.
 1986)